-Mandatory – or worse, random – drug screenings are the bane of every toker’s existence.
+Mandatory - or worse, random - drug screenings leave all tokers wondering how to pass a drug test.
 Besides being unnecessarily invasive, drug tests are one of the easiest ways for most employers to legally discriminate against otherwise productive, law-abiding workers.
 So, what happens when one of these drug tests are coming up, but your marriage to Mary Jane trumps your loyalty to your job?

 For a lot of potheads, what happens next may sound gross, but it has worked for some folks in the past: Strap a small plastic bag or condom filled with someone else’s (preferably clean) pee to your leg, sneak it into the drug testing facility, and hope no one sees you snake that stuff into the collection cup.